ddionisio/MateAnimator/README.md

 Also, Animator is no longer global and can be added to any game object.
 You can now have many Sequences running simultaneously.

+Camera Transition and Mega Morph has been removed

+Import/Export, Code Generator doesn't work.

 How To
 ======